 Influencer marketing

-While influencer marketing has been around for a while, it’s evolving, putting more emphasis on smaller influencers that can really showcase a brand’s value and explain how customers can get the most out of a product or service.
+While influencer marketing has been around for a while, it’s evolving, emphasizing smaller influencers that can showcase a brand’s value and explain how customers can get the most out of a product or service.

 An influencer doesn’t have to mean someone with a following of millions, it just refers to a person with a platform.
 In fact, the rise of micro-influencers is tipped to be the next big thing in influencer marketing, with a report from Later showing that influencers with 25,000 followers or fewer receive the most engagement from their audience.